David Hastings Moore: Ordained and academic ministries

 David entered the ordained ministry of the M.E.
 Church in 1860, admitted as a probationer in the Ohio Annual Conference.
 His pastoral ministry actually began in 1855, when he was appointed pastor of the Second Street M.E.
 Church in Zanesville, Ohio (serving there until 1868, before and after military service).
 Moore subsequently served these appointments: St. Paul's M.E. in Delaware, Ohio (1868–70); Wesley Chapel in Columbus, Ohio (1870–72); and Trinity M.E. in Cincinnati (1872–75), having transferred his conference membership to the Cincinnati Annual Conference in 1872.

 Moore became the president of the Cincinnati Wesleyan Female Seminary (aka Cincinnati Wesleyan College) in 1875, serving until 1880.
 He then followed fellow Athens, Ohio-born Methodist Earl Cranston to Colorado, where he became the president of the Colorado Seminary.
 As such Moore also became the first chancellor of the University of Denver (which the Colorado Seminary became), which he organized under favorable auspices, serving in this capacity from October 1880 to June 1889.
 He also served as the pastor of Evans Memorial Chapel at this time, assigned to this role in 1883.

-It is said that "his labors [at the University of Denver] are among the treasures of the Rocky Mountain Conference traditions."
-He had a genius for friendship which provided a way into the hearts of the plainsmen and mountaineers of that day.
-This made him and the young university he served a power.
-Indeed, Bishop Harmon writes:

-He rode the buckboards and stages, bumping through canyons of Colorado and Wyoming, a builder of a civilization of strong western men.

 Editorial ministry

 Moore became the Editor of the Western Christian Advocate, an important Methodist publication of the day, in 1889.
-His editorials rang clear and strong as he championed the rights of women (regarding membership in General Conference, which they were denied at that time) and the rights of the "Freedmen" (both in the church and outside of it).
-Indeed, as it has been said, "there was never a dull line where David Moore's pen had wrought."
-Moore held this position until elected Bishop.
+His editorials championed the rights of women (regarding membership in General Conference, which they were denied at that time) and the rights of the "Freedmen" (both in the church and outside of it).

 Episcopal ministry

 Moore was made a bishop by the 1900 General Conference of the M.E.
 Church.
-He was initially assigned as Bishop of China, Japan and Korea, serving there four years.
-This was at the time of the Boxer uprising.
+He was initially assigned as Bishop of China, Japan and Korea, serving there four years, during the time of the Boxer uprising.
 Moore also wrote a vivid description of the war between Japan and Russia during this time.

 Following his four years service in the Far East, Moore was assigned successively to Portland, Oregon (1904–08), and Cincinnati, Ohio (1908–12).
 He retired at the 1912 General Conference.

 In 1915 Moore wrote a biography of his friend, fellow-Ohioan and Bishop John Morgan Walden.

 Death and burial

 Moore died November 23, 1915, on a train going to Cincinnati, Ohio.
-His body was laid to rest in a quiet churchyard in Athens, Ohio.
+He was buried in Athens, Ohio.